 The City of Ballarat has assessed buildings to be potentially suitable as ERCs for use in times of an emergency.
-There are buildings designated as ERCs with five categorised as Primary Relief Centres and the remainder are Secondary Relief Centres.
+There are eight buildings designated as ERCs.

 The locations are listed by geographical region (refer Part 7 in the Appendices).
 Careful consideration must be given to the prevailing circumstances and the number of people needing assistance when selecting a site or sites.